orkachlon/sentimentor/README.md

 Not all of these references are used in the project but all of them helped me learn this topic and develop this project.

-- [Possible entire implementation of classifier including access to influential words]( https://towardsdatascience.com/basic-binary-sentiment-analysis-using-nltk-c94ba17ae386)
+- [Implementation of classifier including access to influential words]( https://towardsdatascience.com/basic-binary-sentiment-analysis-using-nltk-c94ba17ae386)

 - [Amazon 8 million review data set](